OlypsisAli/ClawCode/README.md

 ### Give your clawbot a codebase.
 Get back a feature branch.

+We've evolved in how we use AI to write software.
+First it was inline autocomplete.
+Then copilots.
+Then autonomous agents.
+We're now at the point where you should be able to hand an AI a feature description and have it go implement the whole thing.
+The capability exists — but the process doesn't.
+Models are smart enough to write the code, but capturing your intent precisely, preventing drift, making sure everything downstream actually works the way you expect — that's not an intelligence problem, that's a *process* problem.

-ClawCode is an autonomous code implementation framework built for AI agents.
-You write a plain-English feature description, hand it to your clawbot, and it handles everything — spec generation, spec auditing, implementation, code auditing, bug fixing, and shipping a clean feature branch.
+ClawCode is a framework that wraps every step of feature implementation in structured prompts, audits, and convergence loops.
+You write a plain-English working doc.
+Your clawbot orchestrates the rest — spec generation, spec auditing, implementation, code auditing, and shipping a clean feature branch.
 You review and merge.

 No SDK.
 No install.
 No dependencies.
 It's a single document your clawbot reads and executes.

 ```
   You write a Working Doc (plain English)
           |
     [1] Setup ──────────── branch created, state initialized
           |
-  [2] Spec Gen ───────── clawbot reads codebase + working doc, produces implementation spec
+    [2] Spec Gen ───────── reads codebase + working doc, produces implementation spec
           |
-  [3] Spec Audit Loop ── separate session audits the spec (up to N rounds, fixes between each)
+    [3] Spec Audit Loop ── audits the spec (up to N rounds, fixes between each)
           |
-  [4] Implementation ─── clawbot implements the spec (writes actual code)
+    [4] Implementation ─── implements the spec (writes actual code)
           |
     [4.5] Build Verify ─── run build + lint, fix if broken
           |
-  [5] Code Audit Loop ── separate session audits the code (up to N rounds, fixes between each)
+    [5] Code Audit Loop ── audits the code (up to N rounds, fixes between each)
           |
     [6] Finalize ───────── git commit, push, summary report
           |
     You review the feature branch and merge
 ```

 ---

-## Quickstart
+## 🚀 Quickstart

 ```
 1. Clone this repo
 2. Open docs/framework.md
 3. Give it to your clawbot
 4. Say: "Read this.
 Set up the pipeline for my project."
 5. Write a working doc describing what you want built
 6. Say: "Run the pipeline on this working doc: [path]"
 7. Go do something else
 8. Come back to a feature branch ready for review
 ```

 That's it.
 The framework doc is self-contained — your clawbot reads it, sets up the directory structure, customizes the config, and runs the pipeline.
 The prompt files, schemas, and templates in this repo are pre-extracted for convenience, but they're all inside the framework doc too.

+> **Note:** ClawCode was built and optimized for [Codex CLI](https://github.com/openai/codex) as the coding agent.
+It works best with Codex because the pipeline relies on `codex exec` for autonomous execution, `--output-schema` for structured verdicts, and `exec resume` for session continuity across audit iterations.
+You can adapt it to other coding agents (Claude Code, Aider, etc.) but Codex is the path of least resistance.

 ---

+## 🧠 The bigger picture

+The way we build software with AI has gone through phases:

+**Phase 1: Autocomplete.** AI suggests the next line.
+You accept or reject.
+It's a typing accelerator.

+**Phase 2: Copilot.** AI writes functions, fills in blocks, answers questions inline.
+You're still driving — it's riding shotgun.

+**Phase 3: Autonomous agents.** AI reads your codebase, writes code, runs commands.
+You describe what you want and it goes and builds it.

+We're solidly in Phase 3 now.
+The models are capable enough.
+But there's a gap between "AI can write code" and "AI can ship a production feature" — and it's not about model intelligence.
+It's about process:

+- How do you capture intent precisely enough that the AI doesn't reinterpret it?
+- How do you make sure the spec actually covers edge cases and matches your data contracts before a single line is written?
+- How do you audit the implementation without the audit loop spiraling into new tangential issues every round?
+- How do you recover when the AI's context resets mid-implementation?

+ClawCode is my answer.
+Structured prompts at every step.
+Machine-parseable audits with convergence guarantees.
+Disk-based state that survives anything.
+The AI does the work — the framework makes sure the work is right.

+---

-## Why I built this
+## 💥 Why I built this

-I was shipping features on a complex codebase using AI agents and kept hitting the same walls:
+I was shipping features on a complex codebase with AI agents and kept hitting the same walls:

 **Spec drift** — you ask for one thing, the AI builds three things and "improves" your architecture along the way.